 A Science teacher by trade, I've also been known to be found teaching Maths and PE!
 However, strange as it may seem, my real love is designing resources that can be used by other teachers to maximise the experience of the students.
 I am constantly thinking of new ways to engage a student with a topic and try to implement that in the design of the lessons.

-This lesson has been designed primarily for GCSE students (14 - 16 year olds in the UK) but is suitable for older students covering this at A-level
+This lesson has been written for GCSE students but is perfectly suitable for KS3 students too.

-This lesson has been written for students studying GCSE (14 - 16 year olds in the UK).
+This lesson has been written for GCSE students.

 A fully-resourced lesson which looks at the chemical reaction that is aerobic respiration and ensures that students can apply their knowledge to application questions which challenge them to make links to related topics.
 The lesson includes a practical-based lesson presentation (19 slides) and associated worksheets containing differentiated questions.